Accessible for all

 the red minimize button.

 Clicker is an essential tool for switch users, providing extensive access for students who cannot use a keyboard or pointing device.
-Switch users have access to writing, reading, and pre-reading activities to suit their own level, and have equal access to their classmates.
+Switch users have access to writing, reading, and pre-reading activities to suit their own level.

 Connect either one or two switches via the Crick USB Switch box, select switch access, and you’re ready.
 In Clicker 7 the accessibility settings have been organized to make it easy to customize for individual needs, with a wide range of scanning options, including auditory scan.